 Postponing an Exam

 If you are unable to attend the exam you registered for, you can ask for a postponement.
 Remember that there are also cut-off dates for postponements.
 So you must apply for a postponement in time.
-You will have to pay an postponement fee when you apply for a postponement.
+You will have to pay a postponement fee when you apply for one.

 Expert tip: Don’t postpone if you feel that you are not prepared properly for your exam.
 All students feel like that before an exam!
 Rather write your exam, and if you fail, go for the re-write.
-In this way the exam will help prepare you for the re-write, if you fail.
-And maybe you pass!
+In this way the exam will help prepare you for the re-write if you fail.
+You might even pass the exam on your first try, despite feeling unprepared.

 Re-mark of an Exam